 - Return international economy flights, taxes and current fuel surcharges (unless a land only option is selected)

 - All accommodation

-- All meals
+- All meals (From dinner on day 2 to breakfast on the last day)

 - All sightseeing and entrance fees

 - All transportation and transfers

-- English speaking National Escorts (if your group is 10 or more passengers) or Local Guides
+- English speaking National Escort

 - Specialist advice from our experienced travel consultants

 - Comprehensive travel guides

-The only thing you may have to pay for are personal expenditure e.g. drinks, optional excursions or shows, insurance of any kind, customary tipping, early check in or late check out and other items not specified on the itinerary.
+The only thing you may have to pay for are personal expenditure e.g. drinks, optional excursions or shows, insurance of any kind, early check in or late checkout and other items not specified on the itinerary.